Grandcarers Support Scheme

 What's the easiest way to apply?

-You can begin the application process by completing the on-line application below or you can ring the Grandcarers Support Scheme team on 1800 794 909.
+You can begin the application process by completing the on-line enquiry below or you can ring the Grandcarers Support Scheme team on 1800 794 909.
 The team will then complete your registration by phone if you meet the eligibility criteria.
-If you apply on-line, a Grandcarers Support Scheme team member will ring you to discuss your registration.
+If you make an on-line enquiry, a Grandcarers Support Scheme team member will ring you to discuss your registration.

 All applicants will also be required to submit a formal Statutory Declaration which is a legal document.
 There are penalties for knowingly falsifying a statutory declaration.

-The Grandcarers Support Scheme is provided by Wanslea Family Services and funded by the State Government through the Department of Local Government and Communities.
+The Grandcarers Support Scheme is provided by Wanslea Family Services and funded by the State Government through the Department of Communities.